meltyourface/blank/posts/Radical-this-worldliness/Hermetic-Self-Initiation-Ritual-Calcination-Dissolution-Coagulation-and-Invocation-of-Hermes-Trismeg/index.md

 **Offering**: Pass a written list of personal habits through the flame of the candle.

-Ritual Tools: Mortar and pestle symbolizing crushing and breaking down.
+**Ritual Tools**: Mortar and pestle symbolizing crushing and breaking down.

 Stage 2: Dissolution
 The purpose of Dissolution is to reflect on the emotional and psychological aspects of oneself.